 Based on student feedback, we have increased staff training in this area, using research supported by Runnymede.
 We have also worked, and will continue to work, with a specialist consultant to ensure ongoing training and ensured that our anti-racist stance is a clear part of our new staff induction.
+This is part of our ongoing commitment to diversity and equality training.
 We are committed to the effective promotion of diversity and inclusion and this provides a forum for 'all voices to be shared and heard'.

 Our annual surveys for pupils, parents and staff provide robust feedback on our progress towards our goals.
-They enable us to identify schools in need of support, and schools able to provide it.
-Headline findings include:
+They enable us to identify any additional areas of need in order for us to be able to provide it.